American Canyon, California: 2020 census

+2023 American Community Survey

 In 2023, the US Census Bureau estimated that 31.1% of the population were foreign-born.
 Of all people aged 5 or older, 56.7% spoke only English at home, 21.8% spoke Spanish, 3.1% spoke other Indo-European languages, 18.0% spoke Asian or Pacific Islander languages, and 0.4% spoke other languages.
 Of those aged 25 or older, 83.7% were high school graduates and 32.7% had a bachelor's degree.

 The median household income was $123,935, and the per capita income was $43,301.
 About 7.4% of families and 7.5% of the population were below the poverty line.

 Economy

 Major employers in American Canyon include Owens Corning Masonry Products and Mezzetta.

 Government

 The mayor of American Canyon is popularly elected to a four-year term.
 The current mayor is Pierre Washington.
 City Council members are elected to four-year terms, and select one of their members to serve as vice mayor.
 The other current City Council members are Mark Joseph, Melissa Lamattina, David Oro, and Brando Cruz.
 Pierre Washington is serving his first term as mayor, and Mark Joseph is the vice mayor.